jinkaneha/jinkaneha/README.md

 First of all, thanks for visiting my profile.
 Here, what you should know about me:

 - I am a self driven passionate coder who loves to solve problems and write efficient codes.
-- My primary coding language: C++.
+- My primary coding language: C++, Python.
 - I am happy to discuss about: Data Structures and Algorithms, Programming in C++/Python.
 - I am just trying to impart my knowledge via repositories which will be quite helpful for those who codes in C++.